port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/aggregation-property/aggregation-property.md

 - `title` - The title of the aggregation property.
 - `targetBlueprint` - The blueprint we want to aggregate data from.
 - `calculationSpec` - The calculation specification.
-  - `calculationBy` - The calculation will be performed on the property of the entities that match the query (e.g. average the value of the property of the entities that match the query).
+  - `calculationBy` - `property` The calculation will be performed on the property of the entities that match the query (e.g. average the value of the property of the entities that match the query).
   - `func` - `average` is the function we want to use for the calculation.
   - `property` - The property we want to calculate the average of.
 The property type must be a number.
   - `query` - The query that will be performed on the target blueprint.
 The query is based on the Filters to include or exclude specific data based on Port's [Search Rules](../../../../../search-and-query/search-and-query.md#rules)